pa3axa/DAC_PI4_OCXO/README.md

 # Software

-The software in preset with the values of PI7ALK\
+The software is preset with the values of PI7ALK\
 but this easy to change and self explaining.

 To optimize we need to check and calibrate the\
 ATTiny85 internal RC-oscillator this can performed\
-with 10khz_PB4.ino and a frequency counter.
+with 10khz_PB4.ino program and a frequency counter.

 With the program PI4_Frequency__Setup_MAX5217.ino\
-interactive adjustment can be preformed, the found values\
+interactive frequency adjustment can be preformed,\
-for your OCXO need to be hardcode in PI7ALK_ADF43XX_DAC_V1.0.
+the found values for your OCXO need to be hardcode\
+in PI7ALK_ADF43XX_DAC_V1.0.

 The same is true for the callsign in both CW-FSK as PI4.